-Subsidy reform ideas arguing for more just distributions of mobility-related subsidies are rather common in the developing world, though they are rarely implemented comprehensively (Schaffitzel 2011, Guillaume et al. 2011, Sarrakh et al. 2020).
-The most extensive subsidy reform that pronouncedly aimed at a more just distribution occurred in Iran in 2010 (Guillaume et al. 2011).
-Before the reform, the distribution was extremely unjust, as the richest deciles of households received 12 times more fuel subsidies than the poorest deciles (Magshoudi & Ardahaey 2012).
-Due to the reform, the extremely low gasoline prices (approximately 0,075 EUR/I) quadrupled, and more than 90% of the population started to receive the same allowance of around 3 EUR/month (the remaining 10% did not require the transfer, many of them presumably due to its low amount compared to their revenues).
-As an effect of the widely supported reform, the annual gasoline consumption was reduced by almost 20% (Guillaume et al 2011).
+Before the reform, the distribution was extremely unjust, as the richest deciles of households received 12 times more fuel subsidies than the poorest deciles (Maghsoudi & Ardahaey 2012).
+Due to the reform, the extremely low gasoline prices (approximately 0,075 EUR/l) quadrupled, and more than 90% of the population started to receive the same allowance of around 3 EUR/month (the remaining 10% did not require the transfer, many of them presumably due to its low amount compared to their revenues).
+As an effect of the widely supported reform, the annual gasoline consumption was reduced by almost 20% (Guillaume et al. 2011).